kcrans/kcrans.github.io/content/posts/micromacro.md

 Tags: projects, embedded, keyboards
 Slug: micromacro
 Authors: Kaleb Crans
-Summary: Notes on building a hand-wired, hand-coded keyboard
+Summary: Notes on building a hand-wired, hand-coded macropad

-# Introducing micromacro
+Subtitle: Notes on building a hand-wired, hand-coded macropad

 In high school I was pretty interested in mechanical keyboards - aesthetic keycaps, weird layouts, annoyingly loud switches and all that.
 I'm long past my days believing in their superiority, but I still have lots of switches and keycaps lying around so I decided to make a little project to put those components to good use.
 I've never made a handwired keyboard before, and I thought it would be fun to write my own firmware instead of using unnecessarily complex frameworks like QMK.
 The result?
 A compact macropad that makes it stupidly easy to create map keys to macros and arbitrary combinations of keystrokes.
 I call it
 ![micromacro logo]({static}/images/mm_logo.png)